A Doctor On Why Gummies Aren't The Best Way To Take CBD

-But according to one study on edible cannabis products purchased from 47 brands, only 17% were accurately labeled.
+But according to one study on edible cannabis products1 purchased from 47 brands, only 17% were accurately labeled.
 Twenty-three percent were underlabeled, and 60% were overlabeled, with respect to THC content.
 "Edible cannabis products from three major metropolitan areas, though unregulated, failed to meet basic label accuracy standards for pharmaceuticals," the study reads.
 "Greater than 50% of products evaluated had significantly less cannabinoid content than labeled."

 Now, this research was done on cannabis products—which are naturally higher in THC than hemp products—so there's not a direct correlation.
-However, another review suggests that similar issues can also affect non-psychoactive hemp edibles, due to the inherent difficulty of regulating food substances.
+However, another review suggests that similar issues can also affect non-psychoactive hemp edibles2, due to the inherent difficulty of regulating food substances.
 "Myriad techniques are used to extract cannabinoids from the cannabis plant in a form that can be integrated into the countless forms that edibles can take," it reads, "resulting in considerable variation in the amount and homogeneity of cannabinoids that make it into the final products."

 This isn't to say all gummies are mislabeled, but if you're going to buy the sweet treat, it's important to go with a brand that takes this stuff seriously.
 Look for one that has done third-party testing to verify cannabinoid count and overall quality.
 It should be certified free of pesticides, heavy metals, and mold.